xmuyulab/DreamDIA/README.md

 * Centroided .mzML or .mzXML files are supported at any time.

-* If .raw files are going to be fed directly to Dream-DIA in Linux systems, [mono](https://www.mono-project.com/download/stable/#download-lin) must be installed.
+* If .raw files are going to be fed directly to Dream-DIA in Linux systems, [mono](https://www.mono-project.com/download/stable/#download-lin) must be installed for the data format conversion by ThermoRawFileParser.

-All raw data files are suggested being put at the same directory as below.
+All raw data files should be at the same directory as below.

 ```
 # rawdata_dir/